NachoXx25/Microservicios-StreamFlow/README.md

   - `your_password` with your gmail application password.
 This password **IS NOT** your gmail password, instead, is a dedicated password for an application.
 To obtain this password, go to the [Obtain an App Password](#obtain-an-app-password) section.
 - On the `JWT_SECRET` replace:
   - `your_jwt_secret_key` with your JWT secret key.
+- On the `IS_LOCAL` replace:
+   - `false` if is not.
+By default it is false, so you might not change it.

 7. Return to the Nginx folder